gaelmrc/forged_dataset_building/README.md

 # Forged dataset building.
-Simple script that builds a forged dataset from an authentic, using huggingface's APIs of text2img et img2text models (GIT and Stable diffusion)
+Simple script that builds a forged image dataset from an authentic, using huggingface's APIs of text2img et img2text models (GIT and Stable diffusion)

 ### Links for huggingface models :
 (i) https://huggingface.co/microsoft/git-large-r-coco